A visit to the Fuya Fuya brought me to its summit

 On a clear day you can spot the mountain top op the Cayambe to the east.

 On a really clear day, to the north you can spot the mountains of neighbouring Colombia.
-To the south the Cotopaxi, Ilinizas, Rumiñahui and others.
+To the south Mt.
+Cotopaxi, Ilinizas, Rumiñahui and others.

-Once, I could even vaguely distinguish the contours of the Chimborazo in the center of Ecuador, hundreds of kilometers/miles away.
-On that same day I could spot the two islands that were formed millions of years ago in the Cuicocha lake, just below the Cotacachi.
+• Once, I could even vaguely distinguish the contours of Mt.
+Chimborazo in the center of Ecuador, hundreds of kilometers/miles away.
+Simultaneously spotting the 2 islands in the beautiful Cuicocha lake, near Cotacachi.

 With a friend on the top of the Fuya Fuya